GuoliangLi-HZAU/BatMeth2/README.md

 BatMeth2 tutotial: https://batmeth2-docs.readthedocs.io

-Starting from this version, because the matching problem needs to be modified for a long time, we replaced the matching part written by ourselves with MEM matching, and added some Python visualization functions.
+Starting from this version, because the alignment problem needs to be modified for a long time, we replaced the align part written by ourselves with BWA MEM, and added some Python visualization functions.
 At present, some functions are being added.

 REQUIREMENTS
 -------